hash-bang/Spark-MagicLoad/README.md

 ... which is obviously a call to the User model.
 Magic_load recognises this and tries to load the User model for you whenever you use a controller that has something like the above code.

 Naturally this is exceptionally slow in server terms since the source code needs to be scanned each time the page is loaded.
 To work around this issue, Magic_load uses a caching system where it examines the last time a source code file was altered and re-generates its module list based on that.
-This means that Magic_load can change its behaviour for systems that are under active development but still stay relatively speedy on production systems.
+This means Magic_load can change its module load-list for systems that are under active development but still stay speedy on production systems.

 This leads us naturally to...